 The judge may reverse the decision and allow the immigrant to file an asylum application and waiver of removal, but it is usually not easy to change these decisions, hence the importance of having an immigration attorney to accompany you in the preparation of the credible fear interview and have the opportunity to be able to approve it before the asylum officer.

-At the Law Offices of Duque, Kelley and Associates, our immigration attorneys will accompany you in your credible fear asylum process from the preparation of the interview to the end of the process.
+At the Law Offices of Duque Immigration Law, PLLC, our immigration attorneys will accompany you in your credible fear asylum process from the preparation of the interview to the end of the process.

 Don’t wait until it’s too late – act now!